Dry toilet: Types

-Other types of dry toilets are under development at universities, for example since 2012 funded by the Bill and Melinda Gates Foundation.
+Other types of dry toilets are under development at universities.
 Such toilets are meant to operate off-the-grid without connections to water, sewer, or electrical lines.

 Terminology

 One important source states that the term dry toilet should only refer to the user interface and not the subsequent storage and treatment steps.
 However, in the WASH sector, the term dry toilet is used differently by different people.
 It often includes also the storage and treatment steps.
 For example, it is common that the term dry toilet is used to refer specifically to a urine-diverting dry toilet or a composting toilet.

 People also use the term to refer to a pit latrine without a water seal even though the pit of a pit latrine is not usually dry.
 The pit can become very wet because urine mixes with feces in the pit and drainage might be limited.
 Additionally, groundwater or surface water can also get into the pit in the event of heavy rains or flooding.
 Sometimes households even discard greywater (from showering) into the same pit.

 Some publications use the term dry sanitation to denote a system that includes dry toilets (in particular urine-diverting dry toilets) connected to a system to manage the excreta.
 Alternative terms are non sewer-based sanitation or non-sewered sanitation (see also fecal sludge management).

 The term outhouse refers to a small structure, separate from a main building, which covers a pit toilet or a dry toilet.
 Although it strictly refers only to the structure above the toilet, it is often used to denote the entire toilet structure, i.e. including the hole in the ground in the case of a pit latrine.